-|The only squirrel species native to the UK.||Introduced to the UK in 19th Century.|
+|The only squirrel species native to the UK.||North American species introduced to the UK in the 19th Century.|

 As the name suggests, the grey squirrel's fur is mainly grey but with a white underside.
 Tail hairs are grey with a characteristic white fringe.
 Greys do not have ear tufts.

 Reds eat mainly tree seeds but also buds, flowers and shoots of deciduous and coniferous trees.
 Fruits, berries, caterpillars, fungi and even birds’ eggs also feature in their diet.

 Greys share a large number of food sources with red squirrels; however, they can also eat seeds with high tannin content (such as acorns) which red squirrels cannot digest.